acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/eventcalendar/agenda.md

 ---
 sidebar_position: 2
-sidebar_label: Agenda view
+sidebar_label: Agenda
 displayed_sidebar: vueSidebar
 ---

-import Options from '../_auto-generated/eventcalendar/options_agenda.md';
+import Options from '../\_auto-generated/eventcalendar/options_agenda.md';
-import Events from '../_auto-generated/eventcalendar/events_agenda.md';
+import Events from '../\_auto-generated/eventcalendar/events_agenda.md';
-import Localizations from '../_auto-generated/eventcalendar/localizations_agenda.md';
+import Localizations from '../\_auto-generated/eventcalendar/localizations_agenda.md';

-# Agenda view
+# Agenda

 The agenda calendar displays a list of events for a given period of time (year, month, week or day).
-It can be used as a stand-alon component or in combination with the calendar.
+It can be used as a standalone component or in combination with the calendar.

 ![Desktop agenda](https://docs.mobiscroll.com/Content/img/docs/desktop-agenda.png)